 (b) if the facility associated with the project is not a pipeline — the person registered as the operator of the facility under the Petroleum (Submerged Lands) (Management of Safety on Offshore Facilities) Regulations 2007 regulation 7(3).

+[Regulation 3 amended in Gazette 30 Dec 2011 p.
+5542.]

 4. Meaning of diving

 (1) For the purposes of these regulations a person is diving if the person —